erichutchins/fstsed/README.md

 Usage: fstsed [OPTIONS] -f <FST> [FILE]...

+Usage: fstsed [OPTIONS] -f <FST> [FILE]...

 Arguments:
   [FILE]...
 Input file(s) to process (either to search or to use to build the fst).
 Leave empty or use "-" to read from stdin

 Options:
   -o, --only-matching        Show only nonempty parts of lines that match -C, --color <COLOR>        Use markers to highlight the matching strings [default: auto] [possible values: always, never, auto]
-  -f <FST>                   Specify fst db to use in search or build modes
+  -f <FST>                   Specify fst db to use in search or to create in build mode
       --build                Build mode.
 Build a fst from json data instead of querying one.
 Specify output path with the -f --fst parameter.
 Only first file input parameter or stdin is used to make the fst
-  -k, --key <KEY>            When building a fst, extract the given json field to use as the key in the fst database [default: key]
+  -k, --key <KEY>            When building a fst, extract the given json field to use as the key in the fst database.
+Key may also be provided as a jsonpointer, e.g. /obj/array/1/item [default: key]
+      --sorted               When building a fst, set this if the keys of input json are already lexicographically sorted.
+This will make build construction much faster.
+If this is set but the keys are not sorted, the fst creation will error
   -t, --template <TEMPLATE>  Specify the format of the fstsed match decoration.
-Field names are enclosed in {}, for example "{field1} any fixed string {field2} & {field3}"
+Field names are enclosed in {}, for example "{field1} any fixed string {field2} & {field3}".
+Fields may be json keys or jsonpointers {/obj/array/1/item}
   -j, --json                 Json search mode.
 Fstsed will treat input as json, searching only inside quoted json strings.
 All strings are deserialized/decoded before json before searching, and all template decorations are properly json-encoded in the output for subsequent processing
   -h, --help                 Print help
   -V, --version              Print version